Skip to content

 Datalist Integration

-We propose standardizing and enhancing the integration of <datalist> with range inputs.
-This will allow for consistent implementation of tick marks and predefined values across browsers, especially when used with the appearance: base-range styling.
+We propose standardizing and enhancing the integration of <datalist> with range inputs and rangegroups.
+This will allow for consistent implementation of tick marks and predefined values across browsers.
+For <rangegroup> elements, the <datalist> can be associated with the group as a whole, and all contained range inputs will share the same tick marks:

 Multi-Color Range Segments